18F/identity-oidc-aspnet/README.md

 ## Running the app

-First, open the solution in Visual Studio and set the basic auth credentials (`BasicAuthUser` and `BasicAuthPass`), provided by the login.gov, in the [`AccountController`](ASPNET%20OIDC/Controllers/AccountController.cs).
+First, open the solution in Visual Studio and set the basic auth credentials (`BasicAuthUser` and `BasicAuthPass`), provided by the login.gov team, in the [`AccountController`](ASPNET%20OIDC/Controllers/AccountController.cs).
 Then, click the run button with "Microsoft Edge" (same as pressing `F5`) and a new browser window will open at `http://localhost:50764/`.
 Click "Log in »" on the home page to request to authenticate with the login.gov IdP in our integration environment.

 ## Contributing